Home/Blog/Chronic Care/Liver Care/Understanding Liver Pain: Causes, Symptoms, and Treatment Options

 • Over-the-counter pain medications like paracetamol or ibuprofen can relieve pain and reduce inflammation.

-• Applying a warm compress to the upper right abdomen can help relax muscles and reduce discomfort.
+• A warm compress to the upper right abdomen can help relax muscles and reduce discomfort.

-• Practicing relaxation techniques, such as deep breathing or meditation, can manage stress and pain.
+• Practising relaxation techniques, such as deep breathing or meditation, can help manage stress and pain.

 • Avoid activities that exacerbate pain, such as heavy lifting or intense exercise.